 “This is a fucking retarded idea.”
-That was what he said out loud, but what he was actually thinking was:
+That was what he said out loud, but what he thought was:

 This is a fucking brilliant idea!

-It was objectively a stupid idea, one born of desperation in his moment of dire need.
-It was the type of idea only a little kid could come up with.
+It was objectively a stupid idea born of desperation in his moment of dire need.
+It was an idea only a little kid could come up with.
 If your organs were failing you, why wouldn’t you just get better ones?

-None of the creatures were very strong, even if the gem golem was rather rare.
-Luckily it wasn’t a crystal golem, since that would have spelled Neave’s death for sure.
+None of the creatures were powerful, even if the gem golem was relatively rare.
+Luckily it wasn’t a crystal golem since that would have spelled Neave’s death.

-After he was done with acquiring the spirit powers, then he had to evolve them.
+After he was done with acquiring the spirit powers, he had to evolve them.

-He evolved fire lungs once and ended up acquiring the ability to breathe fire.
-He for some reason didn’t expect that, but that sure came in handy.
+He evolved fire lungs once and acquired the ability to breathe fire.
+He didn’t expect that for some reason, but that came in handy.
 The lizard evolved to be quite a bit bigger than the little fella it was, but that was hardly an additional challenge.
-Its ability to breathe fire, however, wasn’t as pleasant of an addition to the spirit trial.
-He had to evolve fast liver four times just to make it cover the entire damn liver.
+However, its ability to breathe fire wasn’t as pleasant of an addition to the spirit trial.
+He had to evolve fast liver four times to cover the entire damn liver.

 Holy balls had his liver become intense!
-It didn’t just become faster, but apparently, it acquired incredibly quick regeneration too.
+It didn’t just become faster; it acquired rapid regeneration too.
 Did livers naturally possess some sort of regeneration ability?
-Not only that, but the sheer power his liver held was so absurd he was wondering whether poison would even affect him.
+Not only that, but his liver's sheer power was so absurd he wondered whether poison would even affect him.